daywa1kr/CMPS270-Assignment-Solutions/Assignment1/README.md

 ## Use Instructions

-To test each exercise add the corresponding main function file in ``main.c`` :
+To test each exercise add the corresponding main function in ``main.c`` :

 - Exercise 1 : ``main_1()``
 - Exercise 2 : ``main_2()``